Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Introduction

-Various groups of social scientists have proposed reasons for this fragmentation in the real world~\cite{cultural_fragmentation1, political_diverse1, political_diverse2, political_diverse3, Devauchelle2024}.
-For example, Ashraf and Galor~\cite{cultural_fragmentation1} argued that genetic diversity, shaped by the migration of humans out of Africa, is a fundamental determinant of cultural heterogeneity.
-Dandekar \emph{et al.}~\cite{political_diverse1} tried to explain the polarization by opinion formation.
-Socio-physical models could offer a complementary approach to understanding the dynamics of opinion fragmentation.
-Different scholars have tried different simulation models attempting to capture the fragmentation behaviors in society.
-For instance, Chau \emph{et. al.} proposed a model for opinion formation based on the social judgment theory extended from the Jager-Amblard model~\cite{JAmodel, Chau2014}.
-That model incorporates assimilation and contrast, which influence agents' opinion acceptance or rejection.
-More importantly, it shows opinion clustering around extremes and/or moderate.
-Furthermore, with slow variation of model parameters, Chau \emph{et al.} observed first-order phase transition in the distribution of opinion~\cite{Chau2014}.
+Various groups of social scientists have proposed reasons for this fragmentation and polarization in the real world~\cite{cultural_fragmentation1, political_diverse1, political_diverse2, political_diverse3, Devauchelle2024}.
+For example, Ashraf and Galor argued that genetic diversity, shaped by the migration of humans out of Africa, is a fundamental determinant of cultural heterogeneity~\cite{cultural_fragmentation1}.
+Dandekar \emph{et al.} tried to explain the polarization by opinion formation~\cite{political_diverse1}.